confluentinc/examples/ccloud/README.md

 All demos/scripts that connect to Confluent Cloud use real Confluent Cloud resources.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching any demo and ensure all resources are destroyed after you are done running it.

+Do not run any demo against your production Confluent Cloud cluster.
+Some of these scripts create clusters, topics, resources, ACLs, service accounts, etc, and delete them as well, so run them only in a development cluster.

 # Demos

 ## Confluent Quickstart